themusecatcher/vue-amazing-ui/README.md

 **Global Registration Some Components**

-*Both global and local importing of components result in only the imported components being packaged.*
+*Whether globally or locally importing components, only the imported components will be bundled.*

 ```ts
 import { createApp } from 'vue'